erigontech/erigon/docs/programmers_guide/header_download.md

 When such decomposition is performed, the resulting segments are usually ordered in a specific (partial) order.
 If any segment is referenced by another segment, then the former needs to come before the latter in the ordering, as shown in the illustration.
+We will use chain segments instead of trees as much as possible, to simplify the algorithms.

 ## Principles and invariants